 If the actual tour itself doesn’t sound appealing, I would strongly encourage you to leave the port of Costa Maya and spend your time at Mahahual Beach enjoying the relaxed atmosphere, the beach, the Caribbean Sea and the beachside restaurants.
 You will leave behind the crowds from the cruise ship and feel like you have found yourself on a completely different vacation.

-If you would like to save this article for future use, please click on the “save” button on the article below.
-If you think someone else might enjoy this article, please feel free to share it on your social media channels.
+If you would like to save this article for future use, please click on the “save” button on one of the articles below.
+Please also feel free to share it on your social media channels.